How to find the best mattress for a good night’s sleep?

 You can find memory foam mattresses for every budget, but the best gauge of quality is the thickness and density.
 Mattress thicknesses range from two to six inches.
 If you’re ready to spend, get a mattress with a density of 5 pounds per cubic foot.

 Memory foam is a little pricier than other mattresses.
-If you're on a strict budget, consider getting another kind of mattress and investing in memory foam pillows or bed accessories.
+If you’re on a strict budget, consider getting another kind of mattress and investing in memory foam pillows or bed accessories or try to find a good deal online.
 However, always take firmness into consideration if you have health problems that require extra back support.
 The difference in your comfort and quality of life is worth the extra investment.

 IF YOU HAVE ALLERGIES, GET A LATEX MATTRESS